AdaneNT/AI-Video-Clipping-/README.md

 ## How to Train
- We train the model using 5 splits of the dataset.
-You can train the model by running the following command:
+ We train the model using 5 splits of the dataset, by running the following command:

 ```bash
 python train.py  /path/to/dataset